Tietokilta/infra/tikpannu-nixos-config/README.md

 > [!Note]
 > If you want to test the Telegram bots, make sure you aren't on Aalto WiFi,
 > as it has blocked the Telegram API
->
-> The Discourse service also takes a while to start, follow its logs with
-> `journalctl -efu discourse.service`

-The VM does not have access to the real secrets and thus they just have temp (:D) values in their place.
+The VM does not have access to the real secrets and thus they have temp (:D) values in their place.
 The Discourse instance should run OOTB, but the Telegram bots need to be given a real [token](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) for testing.
 See the beginning of [./modules/test-vm.nix](./modules/test-vm.nix) to